Review: ASUS ZenBook 13 OLED (UX325)

 batch editing photos using Adobe Lightroom was a breeze.

-I also had no issues in batch editing photos using Adobe Lightroom making my post processing a breeze.
+I also had no issues with batch editing photos using Adobe Lightroom, which made my post-processing a breeze.

 Verdict